Esri/ember-arcgis-portal-components/README.md

 When generating a new component, please structure your files in the following order.
 This will help standardize the files and keep everything in an organized format:

 1. Injections
-2. Ember variables
-  * (classNames, tagName, attributeBindings, init, didInsertElement, etc)
+2. Component stuff (classNames, tagName, etc)
-3. Properties and Computed Properties (CPs)
+3. Component lifecycle hooks (init, didInsertElement)
+  * roughly in the order they happen
+4. Properties
+5. Computed properties
-4. Functions
+6. Functions
-5. Actions
+7. Actions

 ## Options for Item Picker